3-2-1 backup strategy

 Data protection technologies and techniques have evolved considerably since the 3-2-1 backup methodology was first conceived, but it can still be applied to the various forms of modern data backup and recovery.

-Snapshotting and replication are two widely used data protection technologies as they help overcome some of the obstacles of adequately backing up very large data stores.
-But using snapshots plus Replication fits nicely within the 3-2-1 model as the methods used to make the original copy of the data as well as the two duplicates.
+Snapshotting and replication are two widely used data protection technologies that help overcome some of the obstacles of adequately backing up very large data stores.
+Using snapshots plus replication fits nicely within the 3-2-1 model as the methods used to make the original copy of the data as well as the two duplicates.
 But it's important to understand the target system requirements of storage vendors' snapshot and replication applications; already installed storage systems might not be appropriate targets for some vendors' products.

 Backup appliances are relatively new fixtures in some data centers that combine backup software with dedicated hardware.
-These devices simplify initial backups and can usually connect seamlessly with a cloud backup service to stash an offsite copy of the data.
+These devices simplify initial backups and can usually connect seamlessly with a cloud backup service to stash an off-site copy of the data.
 In most cases, these systems can be used to hold one of the on-site copies, making it easy to recover individual files or entire data sets.

 New uses of backup data and the 3-2-1 rule

-Today, backups are not just insurance policies, tucked away until something goes awry.
+Today, backups are not just insurance policies tucked away until something goes awry.
 Companies are extracting more value from their backup data stores by using that data for things like developing and testing new applications.
-Contemporary approaches to programming, such as DevOps, require easy access to data that is as close to the real thing as possible to ensure that applications are developed properly in a real-world environment.
+Contemporary approaches to programming, such as DevOps, require easy access to data that is as close to live application data as possible to ensure that applications are developed properly in a real-world environment.
 Backup data fills that bill very nicely, as it's likely to be freshly generated on a regular and frequent basis.

-Analytical applications may also need access to large amounts of current data.
+Analytical applications might also need access to large amounts of current data.
 By using fresh backup data, the results of the analytic process are likely to be more reliable and accurate.
-Tighter controls and management of data companies is required to ensure that these applications get the best data possible while maintaining the primary concepts of 3-2-1 backup.
+Tighter controls and management of data companies are required to ensure that these applications get the best data possible while maintaining the primary concepts of 3-2-1 backup.
 Note that if one of the backup copies is used for application development or for analytics, it can be altered or unavailable, making one of the requisite three copies unusable if recovery is required.

 Data integrity has always been a key concern of data protection activities.
-It is not enough to simply back up data and lock away the copies, it is imperative to ensure that backups are complete, uncorrupted and recoverable.
+It is not enough to simply back up data and lock away the copies; it is imperative to ensure that backups are complete, uncorrupted and recoverable.
 Recovery testing helps in this regard, as well as employing some of the more advanced features that backup apps offer to detect ransomware and other threats.
-Again, these concerns do not necessarily derail a 3-2-1 backup approach, but they may add some steps to the process, such a regularly scheduled recovery testing.
+Again, these concerns don't necessarily derail a 3-2-1 backup approach, but they might add some steps to the process, such a regularly scheduled recovery testing.

-The GDPR—General Data Protection Regulation—is another contemporary wrinkle that could affect data protection practices.
-The GDPR is a European Union enactment that defines the steps that organizations must take to protect the data of its users.
-For 3-2-1 backup practitioners, this means ensuring that wherever those three copies of data are stored, security measures are adequate enough to ensure against data loss and to avoid potentially crippling EU fines as well as negative publicity.
+The General Data Protection Regulation (GDPR) is another contemporary wrinkle that could affect data protection practices.
+The GDPR is European Union legislation that defines the steps organizations must take to protect the personal data of their users.
+For 3-2-1 backup practitioners, this means ensuring that wherever those three copies of data are stored, security measures -- both physical and digital -- are adequate to ensure against data theft or loss and to avoid potentially crippling EU fines as well as negative publicity.

 Another directive of the GDPR says that a company's customers or users have the right to have their names and all data related to them expunged from the company's storage systems and media.
 In a 3-2-1 environment, this means that the information must be removed from all three copies of the data, so it's necessary to be able to search stored data on a granular level to discover the specific pieces of data that must be deleted.

 Shortcomings of 3-2-1 backup

-As an effective data protection scheme, 3-2-1 backup has stood the test of time, but when in the context of contemporary storage systems and services, some of the steps and practices might need to be adjusted to meet data protection objectives.
+As an effective data protection scheme, 3-2-1 backup has stood the test of time.
+But, in the context of contemporary storage systems and services, some of the steps and practices might need to be adjusted to meet data protection objectives.

 Keeping track of 3-2-1 backup data copies can get complicated depending on the type of backup an organization is using in its 3-2-1 setup.
 For most companies, doing a full backup daily is not feasible, so other approaches are likely being used, such as incremental or differential backups -- or, as noted earlier, using CDP and eschewing batch backups entirely.
-Because those types of backups require some interim actions to produce a full backup copy, the “3” data copies part may require some added management to ensure that all available copies are up to date and easily accessible.
+Because those types of backups can require some interim actions to produce a full backup copy, the three data copies rule of 3-2-1 might require some added management to ensure that all available copies are up to date and easily accessible.

-If a cloud storage service is being used to store the offsite copy, the service provider should be asked to provide details related to its data protection processes.
-Also, many cloud storage providers will charge customers extra to recover any data that the customer may have accidentally deleted.
-To avoid over charges and to add a level of data safety, it is a good idea to copy the cloud-based backup to another cloud storage service -- which effectively duplicates the "1" part of 3-2-1.
+If a cloud storage service is being used to store the off-site copy, the service provider should be asked to provide details related to its data protection processes.
+Also, many cloud storage providers will charge customers extra to recover any data that the customer might have accidentally deleted.
+To avoid additional charges and to add a level of data safety, it's a good idea to copy the cloud-based backup to another cloud storage service -- which effectively duplicates the "1" part of 3-2-1.
 Additional charges can also be incurred when recovering data from a cloud service, as some providers charge users a fee for retrieving data they have stored at the cloud service.

-If tape or optical libraries are part of the 3-2-1 backup scenario, to ensure that data can be recovered in a timely manner, it is necessary to maintain that equipment.
-Generally, that should not be an issue, but if a company uses tape or optical gear that is older or even end-of-lifed, maintaining that equipment appropriately may be difficult or costly.
+If tape or optical libraries are part of the 3-2-1 backup scenario, it is necessary to maintain that equipment to ensure that data can be recovered in a timely manner.
+Generally, that should not be an issue, but if a company uses tape or optical gear that is older or even has reached end-of-life, maintaining that equipment appropriately can be difficult or costly.
 Alternatively, the data stored on the obsolete hardware can be recovered and rewritten to up-to-date hardware and media, but that's an expensive and time-consuming process.
 And if tapes or other media are stored off site at a vaulting service or another remote site, the time it takes to transport them back to a company facility where they can be loaded into a tape library must be considered when determining how long the recovery process is likely to take.

 3-2-1 backup management

-There are some basic managerial fundamentals for a successful 3-2-1 backup implementation, including:
+There are some basic managerial fundamentals for a successful 3-2-1 backup implementation:

 - All data copies are identical and up to date.

-- The media that copies are on is readable media.
+- The media storing the copies is readable media.